Gage-Lieble/Habify/README.md

 ---

-2. You may want a virtual environment to house all the packages that you're about to installed.
+2. You may want a virtual environment to house all the packages that you're about to install.
 Todo so use the command ```python -m venv venv``` followed by ```venv\Scripts\activate```, that will create & activate the virtual environment.
 For more info ([Realpython.com](https://realpython.com/python-virtual-environments-a-primer)).

 ---

-3. To install the backend portion of this app, with the command line pointed to the same directory as requirments.txt, use command ```pip install -r requirements.txt```.
+3. To install the backend portion of this app point the command line to the same directory as requirments.txt and use command ```pip install -r requirements.txt```.
 You should now have django in addition to all the other python packages installed.

 ---